nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 But do you want to deal with the _unknown costs_?
 Tests constantly failing and tests that require constant updates?
 This isn't comforting and is very expensive.
 People start to trust the tests less and start ignoring them.
 And then it happens.
 A nasty 🐛 gets into production.
 Right around that time, that overworked QA/Test Automation Engineer finally gets down to that one service with all those flaky tests and finds a bug as well 🐛.
 People start asking: Why didn't anyone notice this?
 Why did our QA person miss this?!?

 ## Why

+A few questions to ask:
+Why do we need tests?
+Why does the PR not include tests?
+Why did the original feature not include tests?
+Did we rush it to satisfy some customer request? _Yes..._ That's the realities of business.
+Did the original author not value tests? _It is what it is_ But do you value tests?
+Does your team and organization value automated tests?

 It's good to be asking _Why_.
 But are we asking _why_ too late?

+_Why is this broken?_ Maybe not the most productive question to ask.

-Did you ask why didn't the code review that submitted that change didn't contain tests?
+Did you ask why didn't the code review that submitted that change contain tests?
 Did you ask why the original feature that that change built on top of didn't have tests?
 Did we answer when it was acceptable to not write tests?
+Maybe not a why: but what is the opportunity cost of not writing tests?

 These are questions we should be asking.
 The answers to these questions can be part of our _definition of done_.
-If this article is remotely valuable, hopefully it's done a decent job of providing the breadcrumbs to the answer to the question: _Why do need to tests_.
+I've known teams to have agreed to having tests as a part of their code reviews.
+If this article has been remotely engaging, hopefully it's done a decent job of providing the breadcrumbs to the answer to the question: _Why do we need to tests?_.